NIGERIA IN CULTURAL LIFE

 Kingdoms and empires of precolonial Nigeria

 Many indigenous polities emerged in Nigeria before the British took controlin the late 19th century.
 In the north there were several large and developed systems, including the Hausa states of Kano, Katsina, Zaria, and Gobir; Kanem-Borno; and the Jukun states of Kwararafa, Kona, Pinduga, and Wukari.
 Smaller kingdoms included those of the Igala, Nupe, and Ebira.
-Notable in the south were the Yoruba states of Ife and Oyo, the Edo state of Benin, the Itsekiristate of Warri, the Efik state of Calabar, and the Ijo (Ijaw) city-states of Nembe, Elem Kalabari, Bonny, and Okrika.
+Notable in the south were the Yoruba states of Ife and Oyo, the Edo state of Benin, the Itsekiri state of Warri, the Efik state of Calabar, and the Ijo (Ijaw) city-states of Nembe, Elem Kalabari, Bonny, and Okrika.

 Kanem-Borno